AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/index.rst

     language, which  removes a few features of the language with undefined behavior, so that the code is fit for sound static analysis techniques.

-    This book was written by Quentin Ochem and Robert Tice.
+    This book was written by Quentin Ochem, Robert Tice, Patrick Rogers, and Gustavo A. Hoffmann.

 .. only:: builder_html